 - How can you enjoy the process or experience rather than focusing only on the outcome?

-I hope these journal prompts for perfectionism and self-criticism will help you to understand your perfectionism better and begin to move you toward greater self-compassion and self-acceptance.
+I hope these journaling prompts for perfectionism and self-criticism will help you to understand your perfectionism better and begin to move you toward greater self-compassion and self-acceptance.
 To explore these issues more deeply and facilitate greater change, check out the book I wrote: The CBT Workbook for Perfectionism (available from all major bookstores).

 ©2021 Sharon Martin, LCSW.
 All rights reserved.
 Photos courtesy of Canva.com.